Advisory Coaches | Course Developers/Facilitators | Management & Program Directors | Emeritus

 Liz Yata

-Manager of CCCOER Communities, Open Education Global
+Manager of Membership Operations, Open Education Global

 Liz has been working for OEGlobal since 2017.
 She manages, coordinates, and supports the activities of OEGlobal’s regional node for US community colleges, the Community College Consortium for Open Educational Resources (CCCOER), which includes membership, online events, workshops, webinars, and social media.
 Liz also provides support for major global events such as the annual Open Education Global Conference and Open Education Week.